eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 Cards have different levels.
 Common level cards have low Face Values, like 1's and 2's and 3's, while Epic and Legendary level cards have 8's, 9's, and A's.
 Some cards are considered "Mythical".
 Mythical cards have unique perks derived from their Forged Weapon and Armor.

 ### Game Setup
 1. **Face Values:** Each card has four numbers, one in each Cardinal Direction, representing its strength in that direction.
 Each number is referred to as a Rank, evaluated as a Value from one to ten, ten being represented by the letter 'A'.
+A cards Ranks are permanent, set when the card is minted.

 1. **Genetics:** Each card contains unique Genetics that derive it's initial Face Values, Brawl Arrows, Attributes, and Elemental compatibility.
 These genetics play a crucial role in the Brawl Mathematics through each Genetic attribute's value, such as setting the Card's Brawl Class and Power attribute.